 That could significantly increase the cost of replacing your roof if water ruins your insulation, drywall, plywood, paint, electrical system, etc. So, don’t delay!

-If you can’t spot a leak just by looking up at your ceiling, then you may want to conduct a more thorough investigation.
+If you can’t spot a water leak just by looking up at your ceiling, then you may want to conduct a more thorough investigation.
 To do that, wait for heavy rain and go into your attic (or drench your roof with a hose).
 Since water reflects light you should bring a flashlight with you to identify any wet spots.
 The place where you spot the water damage may not be the actual location of the leak since water can pierce the roof in one place and run downward until soaking through the ceiling elsewhere.
 Regardless, once you see the leak call a contractor.

 A leak means you waited too long to replace your roof.
 Several situations may be the cause of your leaking roof, each of which is a symptom in and of itself that you waited too long to replace your roof.